Train a TFlite model

 Next steps

 Now your machine can make inferences about its environment.
-The next step is to act or alert based on these inferences.
+The next step is to deploy the ML model and then act or alert based on these inferences.

 See the following tutorials for examples of using machine learning models to make your machine do things based on its inferences about its environment: